yelbachir/multgam_pkg/README.md

 with **arguments**:
 - `dat`: a list or a data frame whose columns contain the input and the output variables used in `L.formula`,
 - `L.formula`: a list of as many formulae as there are output variables having additive structures linking the input variables,
-- `fmName`: a character variable for the name of the probability distribution of the output variables; further details can be found in Section 2.2.,
+- `fmName`: a character variable for the name of the probability distribution of the output variables: `"gauss"`for the Gaussian distribution, `"poisson"` for the poisson distribution, `"gev"` for the generalized extreme value distribution, `"anglogit"` for the angular logistic regression, `"binom"` for the binomial distribution, `"gamma"` for the gamma distribution, `"expon"` for the exponential distribution, `"gpd"` for the generalized Pareto distribution, `"pp"` for the point process approach in the extreme value analysis, `"rgev"` for the r-largest extreme value distribution.
+Details on their parametrization can be found in Section 2.2.,
 - `lambInit`: a vector of starting values for the L2 regularization hyper-parameters.
 This should contain as many values as non-zero elements supplied to `groupReg`, in addition to the number of smooth functions.
 Default values are provided,
 - `betaInit`: a vector of starting values for the regression weights.
 Default values are provided,
 - `groupReg`: a list of length `L.formula` which indicates how to regularize the regression weights of the input variables in the multiple parametric regression models described in each formula of `L.formula`.
 Each element of `groupReg` is a vector associated to a formula, and contains the numbers of successive input variables in that formula whose regression weights share the same hyper-parameter.
 The value `0` in place of a vector indicates that the regression weight corresponding to that input variable is an offset, and so should not be penalized.
 If `NULL`: the regression weights of a smooth function of inputs share the same hyper-parameter, but different smooth functions have different hyper-parameters, and all the remaining non-smooth functions share the same hyper-parameter.